 We’ll be a select group, allowing for individual attention as well as full group and smaller ensemble work.
-You’ll have time to relax and play in the bar in the evenings, with an informal performance from Tom & Rowan too.
+You’ll have time to relax and play in the bar in the evenings, with an informal performance from Tom & Ben too.

 Who’s it For?

 This intensive weekend is aimed at more experienced fiddlers who want a challenge, to deepen their understanding and go further upon their musical journey.
 Participants should come with an open mind, a willingness to try new things, a supportive outlook and a willingness to work alone or in small groups.
 Tuition will be by ear, though written notation will be available to take away.

 Fiddle players from musical backgrounds other than folk who would like to explore traditional music are very welcome.

 “There are dozens of folk violinists, but few with the attack, passion, and ingenuity of Tom Kitching.
 The most beautiful instrumental playing of the year.” – The Sunday Express